amalog/scratch/sketch/modules.md

 I like the idea of each module being a completely isolated database.
 When a program is loaded, all module imports are processed and the end result is a single `main` database.
 This database has a single `main` predicate as the entry point.
 This is like compiling a static binary in which all libraries have been incorporated.
 It can stand on its own.

 Having a single entry point (`main` predicate) also makes it easier to walk the code tree and perform various analyses.
 [Dart](http://www.dartlang.org) takes that approach so that tree shaking works nicely.

+## Naming

+If possible, use a different naming convention for modules and the packages through which they're distributed.
+Hackage is a good example.
+The package `network-bitcoin` contains the module `Network.Bitcoin`  This makes it clear when I'm talking about the module and when the package.

+Contrast that with CPAN.
+Packages and modules have an identical naming convention.
+I just wrote a Makefile.PL in which I specificed a requirement on the module `URI::QueryParam` because I thought the file wanted module names.
+It actually wanted package names (needing `URI` in this case), but the context confused the two.